OptiComp/OptiComp/README.md

 # OptiComp
 ## Overview
-OptiComp is a versatile optimization library designed to streamline the comparison of optimizers.
-With a straightforward approach, it facilitates the assessment of various optimizers by providing standard benchmark objectives.
-Whether utilizing built-in benchmarks or custom objectives, OptiComp empowers users to identify the most suitable optimizer for their specific goals.
-The library offers convenient wrappers for comparing optimizer libraries or enables users to create their own wrappers as needed.
-Simplifying the process, OptiComp empowers users to easily compare optimizers and determine the best fit for their optimization tasks.
+OptiComp is a versatile library for comparing optimizers.
+It supports both built-in benchmark objectives and custom objectives.
+Users can compare various optimizers using provided wrappers or create their own.
+OptiComp streamlines finding the best optimizer for any task.
 <br>

 ## Features